S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models

-\header{Prospects of automatic sleep staging} A study \cite{stephansen2018neural} evaluated machine-learning-based automated sleep staging models on PSG recordings scored by multiple human raters, using the consensus of these raters serving as the benchmark.
-The results demonstrated that automatic sleep staging not only significantly outperformed human raters in terms of accuracy but also exhibited higher Cohen's kappa values, indicating superior inter-rater reliability closer to the consensus of human raters.
-Even more striking, a recent study \cite{fiorillo2023u} showed that a deep learning-based algorithm for sleep staging, even when trained on datasets characterized by noisy labels produced by various human raters adhering to the AASM guidelines, can achieve similar performance when trained on non-standard channel configurations and therefore does not require strict compliance with the AASM standards to achieve reliable performance.
-In fact, the inclusion of automatic sleep staging methods as part of the assessment protocol could mark a long overdue step towards an improvement of the standardization of the assessment procedure to reduce both inter-rater as well as inter-center variability \cite{fiorillo2023u}.
-This provides a clear incentive for the identification of robust and increasingly accurate model architectures generalizing across datasets and input configurations.
+\header{Prospects of automatic sleep staging} A study \cite{stephansen2018neural} evaluated machine-learning-based automated sleep staging models on PSG recordings scored by multiple human raters, with the consensus of these raters serving as the benchmark.
+The results demonstrated that automatic sleep staging not only significantly outperformed human raters in terms of accuracy but also exhibited higher Cohen's kappa values, indicating superior inter-rater reliability, i.e., a better alignment with the consensus of human raters.
+Even more striking, a recent study \cite{fiorillo2023u} showed that a deep learning-based algorithm for sleep staging, even when trained on datasets characterized by noisy labels produced by various human raters adhering to the AASM guidelines, can achieve similar performance even when trained on non-standard channel configurations and thus does not require strict compliance with the AASM standards to achieve reliable performance.
+In fact, the inclusion of automatic sleep staging methods as part of the assessment protocol could mark a long-overdue step towards enhancing the standardization of the assessment procedure to reduce both inter-rater and inter-center variability \cite{fiorillo2023u}.
+This provides a clear incentive for the identification of robust and increasingly accurate model architectures that generalize across datasets and input configurations.